 For Sudan/South Sudan Prins has more than 25 yrs experience with using

 more).
 For example,

 Prins has looked into a large part of the oil fields of Sudan / Southern

 further uncovered the existence of the Darfur crisis that showed

-the potential in using Landsat data for uncovering crime against humanity.
+the Landsat potential for uncovering crime against humanity.

 The 5a case has come a long way since it started in 2006.
 After the case reached